idavidstory/goPiCopter/README.md

 I'm sure you can do it cheaper and lighter, I started out just purchasing the sensors to go with my Raspberry Pi to see if I could write a controller
 I'd be happy with.
 I'm getting closer, but it is still a work in progress.

 The IMU tells you where you are at (Yaw,Pitch,Roll).
-I need to write a flight controller that takes that, and applys the desired direction from the Remote Control to determine how much power to apply to the motors.
+I need to write a flight controller that takes that, and applies the desired direction from the Remote Control to determine how much power to apply to the motors.

 For the Remote Control, I'm thinking a simple interface on a phone/tablet that communicates to the quadcopter via wifi.